 - James Brooks (1906–1992) a key figure in modern American Abstract Expressionist art who lived on the East End for decades

-- Alan Shields (1944–2005) - whose work reflects a bold reversal of conventional painting tradition.
-This exhibition, ‘A Stitch in Time’ explored the artist’s life-long engagement with textile and the needle arts, and illustrates how his impetus to take painting down from the wall and the stretcher liberated his artistic process.
+- Alan Shields (1944–2005) – whose work reflects a bold reversal of conventional painting tradition.
+This exhibition, ‘A Stitch in Time’ explores the artist’s life-long engagement with textile and the needle arts, and illustrates how his impetus to take the painting down from the wall and the stretcher liberated his artistic process.

 - Barthélémy Toguo, an Internationally-renowned artist whose multi-disciplinary work—painting, performance, installation, and video—addresses issues of migration, colonialism, race, and the relationship between the global north and south.
 Toguo created the work for the Parrish during a residency at the Watermill Center earlier in the year.

 - Keith Sonnier, who lived and worked in Bridgehampton for more than two decades, is recognized as one of America’s most influential artists – one of the first to incorporate light in sculpture – an innovation that forms the foundation of all his subsequent work.

 - ‘Image Building – How Photography Transforms Architecture’ – bringing together works by 19 renowned, under-recognized, and emerging artists ranging from early modern to contemporary architectural photographers.